Olu-segun/zenquotes-automated-quote-email-platform/README.md

 🧠 MindFuel – Automated Daily Inspirational Quote Emaile This project is an automated email system designed to send daily inspirational quotes to active subscribers.
 It fetches a quote, retrieves subscriber information, sends personalized emails, and logs all delivery results for tracking and debugging.

-📌 Features
+## 📌 Features

-✔️ Daily Quote Extraction
+### ✔️ Daily Quote Extraction

-Fetches a motivational quote using the extract_quote module.
+Automatically fetches a motivational quote using the `extract_quote` module.

-✔️ Subscriber Fetching
+### ✔️ Subscriber Fetching
-Retrieves active subscribers from a database or any connected data source via fetch_user.
+Retrieves active subscribers from a database or data source via `fetch_user`.

-✔️ Personalized Email Sending
+### ✔️ Personalized Email Sending
-Generates and sends a custom message to each subscriber, including their name and the daily quote.
+Sends each user a customized email containing their name and the daily quote.

-✔️ Retry Logic
+### ✔️ Retry Logic for Reliability
-Each email is attempted up to 3 times before being marked as failed.
+Each email is attempted **up to 3 times** before being marked as failed.

-✔️ Logging System
+### ✔️ Logging System
-Stores all email activities in: logs/email_log.csv logs/quote_fetched.txt
+All email activities are stored in: - logs/email_log.csv\
+- logs/quote_fetched.txt

 ## 📂 Project Structure
   project-root/